 6. Category 2

-Category 2 HDMI cables are an upgraded certification compared to Category 1 cables and are therefore considered high speed cables.
-Category 2 cables have been tested and certified to operate at 340 MHz.
+Category 2 HDMI cables are an upgraded certification compared to Category 1 cables and are therefore considered high-speed cables.
+We have tested category 2 cables to operate at 340 MHz.